North & South (TV serial): Plot

 As Margaret's godfather, Mr. Bell makes over his significant fortune to her when he finds out that he has a terminal illness and chooses to move to Argentina for the better climate.
 Margaret hence becomes the owner of Marlborough Mills and John Thornton's landlord.
 Margaret visits Milton with Henry Lennox, who is now acting as her financial advisor; she speaks with Mrs. Thornton at Malborough Mills, expressing her realisation of Mr. Thornton's true character.
-Meanwhile, Thornton, having discovered the truth about Fred being Margaret's brother from Higgins, goes south to see Margaret's home town of Helstone.
+Thornton, having discovered the truth about Fred being Margaret's brother from Higgins, goes south to see Margaret's home town of Helstone.
 At a railway station halfway between Milton and Helstone, Margaret and Thornton cross paths on their respective return journeys.
 She proposes a business deal by which the factory can be reopened; after this the two share a kiss.
 Margaret bids farewell to Henry, and gets on the train "home" to Milton with Thornton.